MikeRyan56/Camunda-BPM-Learning/README.md

 ## Things in the example
 ### As of 0.1.4.5
 * Incremental change to add actuator and experiment with the endpoints
+* Updating to Camunda 7.10.0 and SpringBoot Starter 3.2.0
+* Update of BPMN processes to use the new [Tasklist-startable Process Definitions](https://docs.camunda.org/manual/7.10/user-guide/process-engine/process-engine-concepts/#start-process-instances-via-tasklist) to prevent processes that should not be the start to be exposed to the WebApp UI

 ### As of 0.1.4
 * Accounts Receivable process with BPMN and DMN file for cost center routing